govindrai/phase-0-handbook/learning-strategies.md

 [Table of Contents](README.md)

 ## Our Approach to Learning
 Dev Bootcamp requires you to acclimate to a new learning environment and mindset.
-You will be confronted daily by your own limitations whether they be technical or cultural.
-Moreover, you will not be able to rely on grades to figure out how you are doing.
-You will have to assess yourself and determine whether you are progressing at a rate that satisfies you.
+You will be confronted daily by your own technical and cultural limitations.
+Without grades, you will have to assess yourself and determine whether you are progressing at a rate that satisfies you.

-Our educational model is fundamentally different from those offered in traditional institutions.
 A Dev Bootcamp teacher's role is to act as a guide and resource, rather than a transmitter of information or an "expert."
-You will learn new information and technologies through challenges, not lecture.
-You will spend the majority of your time working and learning with a pair or group as well.
+You will learn new information and technologies mainly through challenges, spending the majority of your time working and learning with a pair or group.

 In order to be successful at Dev Bootcamp, students need to: